anismegdiche/metal-server/docs/documentation/config-yml.md

 # Configuration File Reference

 `config.yml` is the Metal configuration file, a YAML file used to configure sources, schemas, and plans.
-This document describes version 1 of the `config.yml` file format.

 **Example `config.yml`**